ssmiller25/thefortune/README.md

 4. Unzip the file from step 1 into the folder created in step 2
 5. Download the file `devops` from this repo into the data folder created in step 3
+6. Open File Explorer and in the navigation bar put `shell:startup`
+7. Create a shortcut in the startup folder that points at the Fortune.exe unzipped in step 4